Abdulwhbhussain/Metrics-Webapp-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and The Code Reviewers of This Project for giving Reviews and Feedback Regarding This Project.
-I would like to thank Microverse for this opportunity.
-Ko Kaung Myat Kyaw(Berry) for Design ideas.
+I would like to thank Microverse and The Code Reviewers of This Project for giving Reviews and Feedback Regarding This Project.I would like to give credit to Nelson Sakwa for Design ideas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>